 The School operates the Oral Health Centre of WA (OHCWA), a centralised public tertiary referral centre and dental teaching hospital, where eligible patients are treated on behalf of the State Government of WA.
 OHCWA offers a full range of general and speciality dental services to the Western Australian community, and we are proud of the high standard of care provided by our clinicians, dental clinical assistants and laboratory technicians.

-Associate Professor Robert Anthonappa, Dean and Head, UWA Dental School and Director, Oral Health Centre of Western Australia (Interim)
+Professor Hien Ngo, Dean and Head, UWA Dental School, and Director, Oral Health Centre of Western Australia.

 Our vision, mission and motto

 To be recognised internationally as a contemporary, progressive, innovative and vibrant centre of excellence in dentistry.

 To achieve excellence in dental education, research and oral health care to the benefit of our local community and the advancement of dentistry globally.